OneOverCosine/eng84_week_08/day_02/networking_info.md

 - We can define unbound and outbound traffic rules
 - They are stateful - this means that returning traffic can ...
 (I missed this)

+(for the app)
+Inbound rules
+- Create a security group for the app
+- Allow port 80 to all
+- Allow port 22 for ssh

+Oubound rules
+- Allow all

+(for the private sg)
+- Create a security group for the database
+- Allow access from the app security group (27017???)

 ### Ephemeral/dynamic ports
 - They are shortly lived ports that are automatically allocated based on demand
 - Allows outbound responses to clients on the internet